Tenant Contracts: Everything You Need to Know

 - Receive rent and security deposit and allow occupancy – Typically, a landlord has to wait until the first month's rent and a security deposit are paid before allowing the tenant to occupy the property.

 If you need help drafting or reviewing a tenant contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.